PRABANSHAN/Internship-project-/README.md

 - Clean and minimal sign-in & sign-up interface (UI only)
 - Responsive navigation bar
 - About page with animated info cards
 - Contact page with styled message form
-- Fully responsive across devices
 - Smooth transitions and visual feedback on interactions

 ---